 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, part of the Higher Education Act of 1965, is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
-Institutions must publish a report every year by October 1st (extended due to the COVID-19 pandemic) that contains three years of campus crime statistics and certain security policy statements including sexual assault policies which assure basic victims' right, the law enforcement authority of campus police and where students should go to report crimes.
+Institutions must publish a report every year by October 1st that contains three years of campus crime statistics and certain security policy statements including sexual assault policies which assure basic victims' right, the law enforcement authority of campus police and where students should go to report crimes.
 Each school must disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and non-campus facilities.

-This report is prepared by the Bridgewater State University Police Department in cooperation with the Office of Community Standards and Residence Life & Housing and other offices as deemed necessary.
-For issues concerning this report, please call:
+This report is prepared by the Bridgewater State University Police Department in cooperation with the Offices of Community Standards, Equal Opportunity, and other offices as deemed necessary.
+For questions concerning this report, please contact: